Infinite-Nomic/Infinite-Nomic/rules.md

 At the start of every new day, the monarch must choose 1 player other than themselves, this player receives 1 Village.
 The monarch receives IP equal to the number of Villages that player now has.
 The monarch may not choose the same player twice in a row.

+# Rule 23
+The Monarch may declare a Tournament Day with one royal day’s notice by public announcement.
+Such notice may include a theme for the Tournament.
+On a Tournament Day, players may elect to present themselves to the court by posting one piece of content in #creativity.
+The Monarch may gift to participating players up to an overall total of 50 IP per Tournament, by public announcement.
+(Prizes are added to the winner’s total after the next round of tax, but not deducted from the Monarch’s total.)